-6.3 Updating the firmware of your LUNA 2.0
+6.3 Updating the firmware of your LUNA 2.0 AI

-In order to update the operating software on your LUNA 2.0 dive computer, you need to download the SCUBAPRO LogTRAK mobile application.
+In order to update the operating software on your LUNA 2.0 AI dive computer, you need to download the SCUBAPRO LogTRAK mobile application.

-To perform a software update, follow these steps:
+To perform a software update, follow the below steps:

-- 1. Turn on Bluetooth on you dive computer, - 2.
-Make sure you have Bluetooth enabled on your mobile device, - 3.
-Open SCUBAPRO LogTRAK 2.0 mobile application, - 4.
-Navigate to Equipment in LogTRAK 2.0, - a) First time: Press Add new and select your dive computer.
+- 1. Turn on Bluetooth on you dive computer - 2.
+Make sure you have Bluetooth enabled on your mobile device - 3.
+Open SCUBAPRO LogTRAK 2.0 mobile application - 4.
+Navigate to Equipment in LogTRAK 2.0 - a) First time: Press Add new and select your dive computer.
 Enter the pin shown on your dive computer's screen. - b) Already added dive computer: Select your dive computer from the list.

 - 5. Select Firmware update available.

 - 6. Press Download Firmware.

-- Press Firmware Version XX install to start the installation process.
+- 7. Press Firmware Version XX install to start the installation process.

-Your LUNA 2.0 shows the transfer status on the display with a progress bar.
+Your LUNA 2.0 AI shows the transfer status on the display with a progress bar.

-After successful software download the LUNA 2.0 starts reprogramming automatically.
+After successful software download the LUNA 2.0 AI starts reprogramming automatically.

-ROTE: The LUNA 2.0 will check the battery status before the update process.
+NOTE: The LUNA 2.0 AI will check the battery status before the update process.
 If the battery level is too low, the software update cannot be started.
-In order to update your LUNA 2.0, the battery must first be replaced.
+In order to update your LUNA 2.0 AI, the battery must be replaced first.